Netherlands

 • integration of relevant court rulings into statutory law

-Recent case law development: On 27 January 2026, the Court of Appeal Amsterdam ruled that the drivers of Uber did not qualify as employees.
+On 27 January 2026, the Court of Appeal Amsterdam ruled that the drivers of Uber did not qualify as employees.
 The Court of Appeal held that the relevant drivers operated with a degree of entrepreneurship, which in the overall assessment outweighed the elements pointing towards an employment relationship.

-The Court attached particular importance to factors such as the level of investments made by the drivers, including vehicle acquisition and financing, the freedom to determine working hours, the possibility to use multiple platforms simultaneously, the strategic decision-making in accepting or rejecting rides, the variability of income, and the exposure to commercial risks such as liability and incapacity for work.
-The Court confirmed that no single factor is decisive and that all circumstances must be assessed in their mutual context.
+The court attached particular importance to factors such as the level of investments made by the drivers, including vehicle acquisition and financing, the freedom to determine working hours, the possibility to use multiple platforms simultaneously, the strategic decision-making in accepting or rejecting rides, the variability of income, and the exposure to commercial risks such as liability and incapacity for work.
+The court confirmed that no single factor is decisive and that all circumstances must be assessed in their mutual context.

-Importantly, the Court emphasized that qualification remains highly fact-specific.
+Importantly, the court emphasized that qualification remains highly fact-specific.
 It did not exclude that individual drivers, depending on their concrete circumstances, could still qualify as employees.
 A general or collective qualification is not possible where individual circumstances differ materially.
 This judgment reinforces that the distinction between employee and independent contractor continues to require a case-by-case analysis, even in platform-based working relationships.

 Employer implications/action needed Employers should be aware of the risk(s) of misclassification when entering into new relationships with independent contractors.